Exploratory Causal Inference in SAEnce: Introduction

 \section{Introduction}

 \looseness=-1In science, data has been historically collected to answer specific questions~\citep{popper2005logic}.
-In this \textit{rational} view, scientists formulate a hypothesis, often as a causal association, and collect data to falsify it.
-For example, an experimental ecologist may suspect that exposure to some substance may affect how ants behave, or more in general, ``a \textit{treatment} $T$ has a causal effect on an \textit{outcome} $Y$''.
-They then perform a controlled experiment, administering $T$ or a placebo to a number of individuals and check whether there is a significant difference in the correlation between the treatment assignment and the outcome.
-While this paradigm has dominated science for centuries, modern science started embracing the creation of \textit{atlases}: vast, comprehensive maps of natural phenomena, collected for general purposes.
-Today, we have planetary-scale maps of life genomes~\citep{chikhi2024logan}, sequencing of 33 different types of cancer~\citep{weinstein2013cancer}, imaging of cells under thousands of perturbations~\citep{sypetkowski2023rxrx1} to name a few.
+In this \textit{rationalist} view, scientists formulate a hypothesis, often as a causal query, and collect data to falsify it.
+For example, experimental ecologists studying social immunity in ants \citep{cremer2007social} may suspect that exposure to a specific micro-particle may affect specific social behaviors, or more formally, ``a \textit{treatment} $T$ has a causal effect on an \textit{outcome} behavior $Y$''.
+They then perform a controlled experiment, administering the treatment or a placebo to a sample of individuals and check whether there is a significant difference in the correlation between the treatment assignment and the outcome.
+While this paradigm has dominated science for centuries, modern science has started embracing the creation of \textit{atlases}: vast, comprehensive maps of natural phenomena, collected for general purposes.
+Today, we have planetary-scale maps of life genomes~\citep{chikhi2024logan}, sequencing of 33 different types of cancer~\citep{weinstein2013cancer}, and imaging of cells under thousands of perturbations~\citep{sypetkowski2023rxrx1} to name a few.
 Different than the classical paradigm, these datasets call for an \textit{empiricist} view, starting with exploratory data-driven investigations.
-The new challenge is that the immense size of these datasets prohibits scientists from just ``looking at the data and finding out what is interesting''.
-Even beyond atlases, consider the specific example of experimental ecology, where fine-grained social interactions between many individuals are critical to understanding the spread of disease~\citep{finn2019use}.
-Clearly, this can be dramatically accelerated with computer vision, using the predictions of a model as input for causal inference pipelines~\citep{cadei2025causal}.
-Still, scientists need to decide what to annotate a priori before they can meaningfully look at and understand the data.
-This introduces a biasing effect, known as the ``Matthew effect''~\citep{merton1968matthew} or informally as ``rich-get-richer'': scientists are biased by prior successful investigations, e.g., behaviors that they have already studied.
+The new challenge is that the immense size of these datasets prohibits scientists from simply ``looking at the data and finding out what is interesting''.
+Even beyond atlases, in our motivating example from experimental ecology, fine-grained social interactions between many individuals are complex yet critical for understanding the spread of a disease~\citep{finn2019use}.
+Hopefully, data processing can be dramatically accelerated with modern machine learning, e.g., relying on pre-trained foundational models and leveraging artificial predictions within causal inference pipelines~\citep{cadei2025causal}.
+Still, scientists need to decide what to ``look at'' a-priori before to validly annotate the data and infer causal relationships, potentially biasing the analyses towards recurrently studied behaviors, phenomena known as the ``Matthew effect''~\citep{merton1968matthew} or informally as ``rich-get-richer'': scientists are biased by prior successful investigations.